Mcgode/mcgode.github.io/_portfolio/kryne-engine.markdown

 While the project itself started way back in 2019, at the time the objective was simply to set up 3D graphics demos, before I actually got to work in 3D graphics on a professional level.

-While I was able to implement a few mrea "advanced" features like cascaded shadow maps, ultimately the project was put on ice as I started to work on a professional level. <br>
+While I was able to implement a few more "advanced" features like cascaded shadow maps, ultimately the project was put on ice as I started to work on a professional level. <br>
 The project code and features were implemented as I went and as a consequence it became messier and messier, pushing me to leave it.